Essex County NJ Juvenile Sex Crimes Lawyer

 Contact New Brunswick NJ Juvenile Sexual Assault Attorney Today

 If you or your child has been charged with a sex crime in New Jersey, it is imperative to begin formulating your defense as soon as possible.
 Alissa Hascup regularly appears in courts in Hackensack, New Brunswick, Morristown, and Newark, as she vigorously defends clients charged with sexual offenses.
-Contact The Law Offices of Alissa Hascup at 862-257-1200 for immediate assistance.
+Contact Alissa Hascup at 862-257-1200 for immediate assistance.
 Ms. Hascup will answer all of your questions and discuss your options in a cost-free initial consultation.